Frshy/servicing-helper/README.md

 # Servicing Helper

-### This is my first project in which I use docker, vite, microservices and signals (I had some problem with them so they made the code a little bit messed)
+## This is my first project in which I use docker, vite, microservices, graphql and signals (I had some problem with them so they made the code a little bit messed)

 ## Production mode is not tested!

 ## A task given to me by Kamil from Likescoding (company's head)
 Main idea of the project is to help managing servicin.
+The goal was to check my skills and to learn new solutions.

 This project uses multiple microservices, normally I would split it into multiple repositories - one for each microservice, but since I am doing it only by myself I do not find it necessery to do - it would take more time to review it.